nuxt-community/motd/README.md

 [![Codecov][codecov-src]][codecov-href]
 [![Number of Tips][tips-src]][tips-href]

-Your source for Nuxt.js tips
+Your source for Nuxt 2 tips

 ## Guidelines for adding a new tip